Hofstede's cultural dimensions theory: Organizational level

 Managing international organizations involves understanding both national and organizational cultures.
 Communities of practice across borders are significant for multinationals in order to hold the company together.

-Occupational level

-Within the occupational level, there is a certain degree of values and convictions that people hold with respect to the national and organizational cultures they are part of.
-The culture of management as an occupation has components from national and organizational cultures.
-This is an important distinction from the organizational level.

 Gender level

 When describing culture, gender differences are largely not taken into consideration.
 However, there are certain factors that are useful to analyze in the discussion of cross-cultural communication.
 According to Hofstede's model, men's culture differs greatly from women's culture within each society.
 Although men and women can often perform the same duties from a technical standpoint, there are often situations to which each gender has a different response.
 In situations where one gender responds in an alternative manner to their prescribed roles, the other sex may not even accept their deviant gender role.
 The level of reactions experienced by people exposed to foreign cultures can be compared similarly to the reactions of gender behaviors of the opposite sex.
 The degree of gender differentiation in a country depends primarily on the culture within that nation and its history.

 Hofstede's masculine-feminine dichotomy divides organizations into those exhibiting either compassion, solidarity, collectivism and universalism, or competition, autonomy, merit, results and responsibility.
 The bipolar model follows typical distinctions made between liberal or socialist political philosophy for Hofstede.
 Although liberal economies value assertiveness, autonomy, materialism, aggression, money, competition and rationalism, welfare socialism seeks protection and provision for the weak, greater involvement with the environment, an emphasis on nature and well-being, and a strong respect for quality of life and collective responsibilities.
 According to Gilligan, this dimension is eurocentric and sexist.
 During the period of Hofstede's study, 'masculine' societies (USA, Japan, Germany) happened to be the most successful economically, while the successful 'feminine' societies (Scandinavia, Costa Rica, France, Thailand) had smaller populations, less economic scale, and/or strong collective or welfare philosophies.